 - FAIR PLAY is every participant's top priority on and off the field/area.
-Please see our Fair Play policy posted in the gymnasium.
 This policy will be followed at all home and away events. - Play and participate for the love and enjoyment of the activity. - Respect the efforts and accomplishments of both your teammates and opponents. - Respect team officials, coaches, spectators and event organizers. - Respect the facility in which you visit, play, perform and participate in. - Respect the rules and objective of the game and/or activity. - During a sporting tournament or other school-sanctioned event, drugs and alcohol will not be tolerated.
 All code of conduct rules will apply. - Player or participant cannot miss class on the day of an event.
-Must report to all classes prior to dismissal for that day. - Player or participant cannot miss practice on a regular basis if he/she wants to play.
+Must report to all classes prior to dismissal for that day. - Player or participant cannot miss practice on a regular basis if he/she wants to play. - Hazing will not be tolerated and violations will lead to individual and potential team discipline in line with the student code of conduct.